ॐ श्री गणाधिपतये नमः

 Shopping : Go to the end of this blogpost to buy online

-The Terracotta pots of Khavda are distinct from the ones we may see elsewhere in other parts of India, because of their painting and form, which is the result of repeated cleaning at every stage of their creation process, ensuring a high level of craftsmanship and quality.
+The Terracotta pots from Khavda stand out distinctly from those found in other parts of India, owing to their unique painting and shape.
+This distinctiveness is a direct result of meticulous cleaning at every stage of their creation process, ensuring a high level of craftsmanship and quality.

 Shopping : Click on the following images to buy online